 Turnitin is plagiarism detection software that scans student work for matched text by comparing the work to a large database of student work, publications, and materials on the internet.
-The Turnitin service is available through an interface built in to Cornell's Blackboard Learning Management System.
+The Turnitin service is available through an interface built in to Cornell's Canvas Learning Management System.

 Why Use Turnitin?